 In addition to the North Fork Wells, Tacoma Water has a number of wells within its service area that can be used to meet peak summer water demands.
 During a typical year, approximately 96% of the Water System's water supply is from the Green River and 4% is from these wells.
-The following table summarizes the water supplied by source during 2012 to meet the peak and average water requirements for Tacoma Water only, it does not include capacity or production values for the Second Supply Participants (see the "The Second Supply System" below).
+The following table summarizes the water supplied by source during 2012 to meet the peak and average water requirements for Tacoma Water only, it does not include capacity or production values for the Second Supply Participants (see the "THE SECOND SUPPLY PROJECT").